-- 370. (1) For the purposes of Regulation 16, when assessing the suitability of an investment product transaction or series of investment product transactions, should a regulated financial service provider determine that the investment product transaction or series is not aligned with a consumer's attitude to risk, or financial situation, because of the frequency of such transactions or their amount, it shall determine that the investment product transaction or series is not suitable. - (2) A regulated financial service provider shall advise a consumer of the determination referred to in paragraph (1) on paper or on another durable medium and shall advise the consumer not to proceed with the relevant investment product transaction or series. - (3) If a regulated financial service provider has advised the consumer as referred to in paragraph (2), and the consumer instructs the regulated financial service provider to proceed with the relevant transaction or series, the regulated financial service provider shall make a contemporaneous record that it has advised the consumer of its determination.
+- 370. (1) For the purposes of Regulation 1617, when assessing the suitability of an investment product transaction or series of investment product transactions, should a regulated entity determine that the investment product transaction or series is not aligned with a consumer's attitude to risk, or financial situation, because of the frequency of such transactions or their amount, it shall determine that the investment product transaction or series is not suitable. - (2) A regulated entity shall advise a consumer of the determination referred to in paragraph (1) on paper or on another durable medium and shall advise the consumer not to proceed with the relevant investment product transaction or series. - (3) If a regulated entity has advised the consumer as referred to in paragraph (2), and the consumer instructs the regulated entity to proceed with the relevant transaction or series, the regulated entity shall make a contemporaneous record that it has advised the consumer of its determination.

-Information about Investment products
+Information about investment products